 Option 2 uses linknotes constructed exactly as per The Yahoo Example.
 Except the column Where to link to contains your email address instead of a website address.
 So here's how to replace an ordinary text email address with a clickable one:

-You can add a Facebook "Like" button, a Twitter "Follow Me" button to any of our website designs.
-In addition our Social colourMAX design automatically includes social media sharing, a Twitter feed and links to your social media sites.
+You can add a Facebook "Like" button or Twitter "Follow Me" button to any of our website designs.
+In addition our Social ColourMax design automatically includes social media sharing, a Twitter feed and links to your social media sites.
 Find out more by reading our Social Media EZ Guide which also explains what is needed for email newsletters.